Tresjs/tres/docs/examples/load-models.md

 There are several ways to load models on TresJS:

 ::: warning
-Please note that in the examples above we use top level await, make sure you wrap it with a [Suspense](https://vuejs.org/guide/built-ins/suspense.html#suspense) component.
-See Suspense for more information. .
+Please note that in the examples above we use top level `await`s.
+Make sure to wrap such code with a [Suspense](https://vuejs.org/guide/built-ins/suspense.html#suspense) component.
+See Suspense for more information.
 :::

 ## Using `useLoader`